wso2/docs-ei/en/streaming-integrator/docs/setup/configuring-data-sources.md

 e.g., To configure a data source in the server runtime, the relevant configurations need to be added in the `<SI_Home>/conf/server/deployment.yaml` file.

+!!! note
+The embedded H2 databases shipped with your product are suitable for development and testing environments.
+However, for production environments, it is recommended to use an industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, MS SQL, etc.

 To view a sample data source configuration for each database type supported, expand the following sections:

 !!!info